MFRoy/Power_Scale/README.md

  Though the approach laid out above hits the MVP, It has refactored it in several areas to improve performance.

 #### Jenkins Plug-ins
-Using a plug in for jenkins as preveuslt mentioned i am=ble to have all results displayed cleary in graphs and charts
+Using a plug in for jenkins as previously lt mentioned i am able to have all results displayed cleary in graphs and charts

 ## Development
 ### Front-End